What Is Sanity?

 The other key word in my mission is slowly.
 I am not in the 'content' game.
 I will not pester you into paying attention by bombarding you with a story a day.

 This kind of work takes time, and is, at best, a risky experiment.
-Which is why I am a believer that reader
+Which is why I am a believer that readers and not conventional sources of funding (looking at you, advertisers) are my best allies.

 What I mean when I say 'sanity'